vpenso/gengine-chef-cookbook/README.md

 ## Groups and Departments

-Find the code in `recipes/config_groups.rb` and the default attributes for Grid Engine user groups (aka access lists) in `attributes/config_groups.rb`.
+↪ `recipes/config_groups.rb`
+↪ `attributes/config_groups.rb`.

 Define groups of users with the attribute `node.gengine.groups`.
 Like for all other configurations you can define any parameter described in the **manual "access_list"**, e.g.:

     "gengine" => {
       ...SNIP...